zkoss/zkdoc/zk_component_ref/Checkbox.md

 # Mold

-There are two additional molds for Checkbox: switch and toggle, you can customize the mold in css by overriding class.
+{% include versionSince\| 8.6.0 %} There are two additional molds for
+Checkbox: switch and toggle, you can customize the mold in css by overriding class.

 ``` xml
   <checkbox mold="switch" />